 Contamination-focused OCD, for example, doesn’t arise from a natural desire for neatness or cleanliness, and the person with that form of OCD will often recognize that their obsessions and compulsions are not reasonable and not something they would choose if given the option.

 This ego-dystonic element is very much missing from pop culture’s understanding of OCD.
-Some people might call me “a little OCD” because I’m very organized, but that’s ego-syntonic and b) non-disordered, and it has nothing whatsoever to do with OCD.
+Some people might call me “a little OCD” because I’m very organized, but that’s a) ego-syntonic and b) non-disordered, and it has nothing whatsoever to do with OCD.

 Personality disorders, on the other hand, often involve ego-syntonic beliefs.
 Even if these beliefs and the behaviours that arise from them cause distress, they’re still seen as arising from the self.
 Ego-syntonic beliefs that fuel problematic behaviours can be quite challenging to treat, as the individual holding these beliefs often won’t see them as problematic or requiring intervention.

-Obsessive compulsive personality disorder (OCPD) provides an interesting contrast to OCD, with OCPD typically being driven by ego-syntonic perfectionism and desire for neatness and order.
+Obsessive compulsive personality disorder (OCPD) provides an interesting contrast to OCD, with OCPD typically being driven by ego-syntonic perfectionism and a desire for neatness and order.
 The preoccupation with those beliefs is such that an inordinate amount of time is spent on associated tasks, to the point that overall functioning is impaired.
 This ego-syntonic perfectionism is actually closer to what people are referring to when they talk about being “a little OCD”; however, OCPD (or any other personality) being ego-syntonic doesn’t make it any less a disorder.

-While delusional (i.e. psychotic) grandiosity may be ego-syntonic or dystonic, grandiosity in narcissistic personality disorder tends to be ego-syntonic, and viewed as desirable.
+While delusional (i.e. psychotic) grandiosity may be ego-syntonic or dystonic, grandiosity in narcissistic personality disorder tends to be ego-syntonic, and it’s viewed as desirable rather than a problem.
 Again, this can present treatment challenges as someone with the disorder is likely to be reluctant to change something that they see as fitting with who they are.

 Both substance and behavioural addictions often start out as being ego-syntonic, in the sense that the individual is actively choosing to seek out a pleasure response.
 Compare this to OCD, where compulsive behaviours don’t serve as a source of pleasure, but rather as a way of suppressing obsession-related distress.
 As addictions develop and progress, however, they become increasingly ego-dystonic.
 Instead of a desire for the target of addiction, consumption may be compulsive or fuelled by a desire to avoid withdrawal.